smcclurkin0312/smcclurkin0312.github.io/index.md

 ---

-**Enhanced Project Code (Enhancement 3 Branch):**
+**Enhancement One Project Code (Located in the Enhancement 3 Branch):**
 [View Updated Code on GitHub](https://github.com/smcclurkin0312/CS499weighttrackingapp/tree/enhancement3)

 ---

-<h2 style="text-align: center;">Enhancement 2: Predictive Weight Trend Algorithm (Algorithms & Data Structures)</h2>
+<h2 style="text-align: center;">Enhancement 2: Algorithms & Data Structures</h2>

 The second major enhancement I made to my weight-tracking app was implementing a predictive weight trend algorithm to analyze past weight entries and estimate future weight trends.
 The original version of the app only allowed users to log their weight manually, without providing any insight into their progress over time.
 To improve this, I created an algorithm that calculates weekly weight changes and predicts future weight trends based on the user’s recorded data.
 These predictions are displayed in a dropdown menu, where users can select a timeframe of 1-4 weeks to estimate future weight changes.

-Additionally, I integrated MPAndroidChart to create dynamic visualizations for the recorded weight data.
+Next, I integrated MPAndroidChart to create dynamic visualizations for the recorded weight data.
 Instead of just listing weight entries, the enhancement displays weight trends in a graph, helping users quickly recognize patterns in their weight fluctuations.
 Although I originally planned to display both recorded and predicted weight trends on the graph, technical constraints led me to keep only recorded data visualized, while predictions remain text-based in the dropdown menu.

 ![Empty Weight Tracking Page (New User)](https://github.com/smcclurkin0312/smcclurkin0312.github.io/blob/main/assets/images/new%20user%20empty%20weight%20screen.png?raw=true)